mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

 - ## Determine if there’s a trend in sale price because of the year in which the artwork was created.
-  Query Purpose: This query examines whether the year in which the artwork was created (Origin Year) affects its sale price.
-By grouping sales data by Orign_Year and summing up the total revenue, it seeks to reveal any patterns related to the age of the artwork and its market value.
+  Query Purpose: This query examines whether the year in which the artwork was created (Origin Year) affects its price.
+By grouping sales data by Orign_Year and summing up the total revenue, it aims to reveal any correlation between the age of the artwork and its market value.
 - ```sql
     Select [Orign_Year],
     SUM([Sale_Price]) as "Total_sales_revenue